-- .1 a secondary suite is only permitted within a single detached dwelling - .2 a garden suite is only permitted within an accessory building on the same parcel as a single detached dwelling - .3 only one secondary suite or garden suite is permitted per principal single detached dwelling (Bylaw 2021-15 passed on August 3, 2022) - .4 a garden suite is not permitted on the same parcel as a property with a secondary suite - .5 one additional parking space must be provided on the parcel for the secondary or garden suite, in addition to the parking required for the single detached dwelling - .6 a secondary or garden suite is not permitted in conjunction with the operation of a bed and breakfast in the principal single detached dwelling - .7 a secondary or garden suite must have a minimum floor area of 23.8 m (256 ft.) - .8 at the discretion of the development approving authority, a garden suite may be constructed prior to a single detached dwelling, subject to the following criteria: - garden suites are to be constructed in accessory buildings only; as such, a development permit that shows details for both the primary and accessory building must be submitted and approved - a) the development permit must include a time limit that dictates how long the garden suite can exist without the construction of the primary building (single detached dwelling).
+- .1 a secondary suite is only permitted within a single detached dwelling - .2 a garden suite is only permitted within an accessory building on the same parcel as a single detached dwelling - .3 no more than one secondary suite is permitted per principal single detached dwelling - .4 a garden suite is not permitted on the same parcel as a property with a secondary suite - one additional parking space must be provided on the parcel for the secondary or garden suite, in addition to the parking required for the single detached dwelling - .6 a secondary or garden suite is not permitted in conjunction with the operation of a bed and breakfast in the principal single detached dwelling - .7 a secondary or garden suite must have a minimum floor area of 23.8 m (256 ft.) - .8 at the discretion of the development approving authority, a garden suite may be constructed prior to a single detached dwelling, subject to the following criteria: - garden suites are to be constructed in accessory buildings only; as such, a development permit that shows details for both the primary and accessory building must be submitted and approved - a) the development permit must include a time limit that dictates how long the garden suite can exist without the construction of the primary building (single detached dwelling).